 Over the last decade, there was a massive outburst of internet users across the globe.
-Simultaneously, there’s been a growing penetration of different digital and paperless technologies across businesses and organizations.
+Simultaneously, there’s been a growing penetration of different digital and paperless technologies across businesses and organizations, especially in the area of electronic, digital signatures.

 Going digital certainly bring endless benefits to any business like for e.g. process automation and optimization, better accessibility, better scalability, mitigating human errors, reducing costs, and a lot more.
 In fact, several government bodies across the globe have encouraged the digital push to bring better services to its people.
 Furthermore, digitization plays a pivotal role by helping government agencies to engage with the people in a meaningful and transparent manner.